google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 ## Ensuring Effective Redaction

-Although the domain label redaction mechanism removes the need for private labels to appear in logs, it does not guarantee that this will never happen.
+Although the mechanisms described in this document remove the need for private labels to appear in CT logs, they do not guarantee that this will never happen.
-Anyone who encounters a certificate could choose to submit it to one or more logs, thereby rendering the redaction futile.
+For example, anyone who encounters a certificate could choose to submit it to one or more logs, thereby rendering the redaction futile.

 Domain owners are advised to take the following steps to minimize the likelihood that their private labels will become known outside their closed communities: